davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 This should be surprising.
 We tend to think of math as a kind of symbolic game.
-We move symbols around, write new ones, substitute this symbol for that, carry a 1, cross out a 3, etc., according to some very specific rules.
+We move symbols around, write new ones, substitute this symbol for that, carry a 1, cross out a 3, move an 9 to the other side, etc., according to some very specific rules.
 If we follow the rules, we succeed.
 And we seldom, if ever, think about anything more than this.

-But if Kant is right, then this commonsense vision of math leaves something important out.
+But if Kant is right, then this commonsense vision of math is deeply mistaken.

 ### Frege's Program